DiamondLightSource/ADOdin/etc/tools/odin_acquisition/README.md

-# Eiger test acquisition script
+# Odin detector test acquisitions

-test_acquisition is a command line tool for running a test odin-eiger acquisition.
+odin_acquisition is a package containing scripts for running test odin detector acquisitions.

-The test acquisition is intended as a tool to verify an odin-eiger deployment is functioning correctly at the basic level.
+The test acquisition scripts are intended as tools to verify an odin detector deployment is functioning correctly at the basic level.

-It is generalised for use across multiple beamlines and therefore does not test any beamline specific funcionality or modes of operation.
+They are generalised for use across multiple beamlines and therefore do not test any beamline specific functionality or modes of operation.

-However, the script may be used as a [template for more advanced debugging.](#using-as-a-template-for-further-debugging)
+However, the scripts may be used as [templates for more advanced debugging.](#using-as-a-template-for-further-debugging)

 ## Installation

-This script can be used with python 3 available at DLS as dls-python3.
+The scripts can be used with python 3 available at DLS as dls-python3.

 ### Python 3 installation